nishantarnav/SmartAgriculture_IOT_ML/README.md

 integration to our project which sends mail to farmers if the moisture falls below a certain threshold and help them to make accurate decisions and make their crops and plants healthier with changing climate and soil situations.

+Arduino codes in the folder can be uploaded in an arduino for both automation and data collection along with the sensor connected to it.
+The ipynb code file contains the data analysis and the machine learning part of the project which can work on jupyter notebook or collab using the data.xlsx collected through the sensors.